jbw3/OS/README.md

 ## Building

 To build the OS kernel, run `make` in the top-level directory.
-A GRUB-bootable ISO image can also be created by running `make install`.
+A GRUB-bootable ISO image can also be created by running `make iso`.
 Both the kernel binary and ISO image will be placed in the bin directory.

 Note: The `xorriso` and `grub-pc-bin` packages may be needed to create the ISO image.
 On Ubuntu, they can be installed as follows: